itsManjeet/capsule/README.md

 # Function

-# Functions in srclang are First class Citizens
+# Functions in SrcLang are First class Citizens
 # and can be assigned as normal values

 let adder = fun (pre) {